Become a Zoollower, now with 3x2 for the first members. Find out here!

 They are distributed in the east and south of the African continent.

-One of its favorite things is to take mud baths.
-This serves to protect it from insects, as well as to regulate its temperature.
+One of his great hobbies is to take mud baths.
+This serves to protect him from insects, as well as to regulate his temperature.
+For this reason, it allows birds to perch on its back, so that they can clean the hard skin that covers it, which lacks fur, of parasites.

-It usually lives in open and dry forests, with good pastures to feed on (bulbs, grass and leaves: the basis of its diet).
+It usually lives in open and dry forests, with good pastures to feed on bulbs, grass and leaves: the basis of its diet.

 Come to Zoo from